 This Tecla edition of Carcassi’s Etudes op.
 60 broke new ground when I first published it in 2006 in that it is based on a detailed re-examination of the original sources.
 This is a complete definitive and urtext edition with only the original fingering.
 I have added no new fingering.
 The edition has a new introduction and includes notes on technique and interpretation.

 Why should I use this edition of Carcassi’s Etudes rather than any other?

-Because this edition establishes a new and fully reliable text, fully practical, with comments on every piece, at a very reasonable price, easily available with low postage worldwide.
+Because this edition establishes a new and fully reliable text, fully practical, with comments on every piece, at a very reasonable price, easily available in digital or printed form worldwide.
 These Etudes were originally published only after Carcassi’s death in 1853 and the only known two original editions contain many problems in the text.
 This edition examines those problems in detail and finds solutions.

 A standard edition specially for students.
 Newly edited by Brian Jeffery.
 48 pages.

 Patrik Kleemola has recorded all of these Etudes.
 Here he is playing etude op.
 60 no. 1: